iri031/monad/libs/core/src/monad/fiber/fiber.md

 create a nice symmetry in code: both the previous execution context and the next execution context are explicitly modeled as fibers, i.e., there is a `monad_fiber_t` object describing both of them.
-This makes the core implementation (in `fiber.c`) indifferent to the true nature of whether an execution context is "native thread context" or a "real fiber context".
+This makes the core implementation (in `fiber.c`) indifferent to whether an execution context is a "native thread" context or a "real fiber" context.
 The details that make the illusion work are moved out of the way, into `fiber_thr.c`.
+This allows the low-level switching machinery, e.g. `struct in_progress_fiber_switch` and the functions that use it, to represent both halves of the switch as just two `monad_fiber_t*` instances, even though they are usually different kinds of contexts.

 In practice, it is always thread fibers that run lightweight scheduling algorithms and call `monad_fiber_run`.
 You could build more complex chains